psluke2104/Chord_Protocol/README.md

 ## Project Description

-The main goal of this project is to implement the Chord Protocol for object access services.
+The main goal of this project is to implement the Chord Protocol for object access services using Erlang's Actor Model.
 This project determines the Average Hops required in a Chord Ring of different number of nodes and requests.

 ****